Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Our proposed method

 \subsection{Multiscale decomposition by frequency}

-The WKB expansion (or termed modulated Fourier expansion, MFo) is a classical tool in the analysis and numerical treatment of oscillatory problems \cite{cohen2003modul,faou2013sob,hairer2006}.
-It has recently been applied in \cite{faou2014asym} as a numerical integrator for \eqref{eqn:KG} in the nonrelativistic regime $\varepsilon \to 0$.
-The method represents the solution by separating the rapid time oscillation from the slowly varying amplitudes.
-The expansion takes the form
+The WKB expansion, also called a modulated Fourier expansion, is a classical tool for oscillatory differential equations \citep{cohen2003modul,faou2013sob,hairer2006}.
+For the NKGE, it separates the rapid phase from slowly varying amplitudes through

-where the time derivatives of $u_m(\mathbf{x},t)$ remain uniformly bounded as $\varepsilon \to 0$ for sufficiently smooth solutions.
-Retaining only the leading-order mode $m=1$, the expansion reduces to (see \cite{faou2014asym,masmoudi2002})
+For sufficiently regular solutions, the derivatives of the modulated coefficients remain bounded on fixed time intervals.
+Retaining the leading pair of modes gives

-where $z(\mathbf{x},t)$ is complex-valued and $\overline{z}$ is its complex conjugate.
-Under well-prepared initial data, the NKGE formally reduces to the nonlinear Schr\"odinger equation with wave operator (NLSW) \cite{bao2012uni,bao2014uni}, is given by
+where $z$ is complex-valued.
+Under well-prepared initial data, the modulation satisfies the nonlinear Schr\"odinger equation with wave operator (NLSW) \citep{bao2012uni,bao2014uni},